helm/helm-2to3/README.md

 $ helm 2to3 cleanup [flags]

 Flags:

       --config-cleanup           if set, configuration cleanup performed
       --dry-run                  simulate a command -h, --help                     help for cleanup
-  -l, --label string             label to select Tiller resources by (default "OWNER=TILLER")
-      --release-cleanup          if set, release data cleanup performed -s, --release-storage string   v2 release storage type/object.
+      --kube-context string      name of the kubeconfig context to use --kubeconfig string        path to the kubeconfig file -l, --label string             label to select Tiller resources by (default "OWNER=TILLER") --release-cleanup          if set, release data cleanup performed -s, --release-storage string   v2 release storage type/object.
 It can be 'secrets' or 'configmaps'.
 This is only used with the 'tiller-out-cluster' flag (default "secrets")